 Sarah: There are quite a few funny stories as cats have hilarious personalities and are all quite different.
 I love looking after a pair of Abyssinians.
 The boy is called Theo and loves to rub his head on anything and will often just headbutt the wall with excitement when he sees you.
 It sounds painful, but he’s fine.

-Jo: I sat for two very cheeky kittens over Christmas called Arthur and Molly.
+Jo: I was cat sitter for two very cheeky kittens over Christmas called Arthur and Molly.
 They definitely kept me on my toes, tearing about the place!
 One day I arrived and they had completely upended the dustbin, and there was rubbish all over the flat.
 It looked like they’d had a hell of a game.

 One of my favourite clients is a lovely one-year-old tabby named Monty.
 Monty is also full of mischief.
 He lives with a rabbit called Rupert.
 One day I was cleaning out Rupert’s cage, and Monty decided to jump into the bag of dirty bedding sending it everywhere!
 He also used to pull books off of the shelves & hide ornaments.
 There was always something for me to discover each time I visited.